2014 Chrysler 300 S 4 door Sedan

-The 2013 Chrysler 300 is made under the Chrysler automobile brand.
-It is categorized as a full-size car and includes a sedan body.
+The 2014 Chrysler 300 is produced under the Chrysler vehicle brand name.
+It is categorized as a full-size car and comes with a sedan body.
 This 4 door sedan has rear wheel drive with a 8-speed shiftable automatic transmission.
-The Chrysler 300 is mainly domestic from United States.
-The Chrysler vehicle line is a subsidiary motor vehicle maker held by Stellantis.
+The Chrysler 300 is primarily domestic from United States.
+The Chrysler automobile line is a subsidiary automobile company held by Stellantis.

 Thinking about changing vehicles?